 Classic Vegetarian Chili Serves: 6 Start to Finish: 1 hour

 To Make Heat oil and garlic in a large pot over medium heat.
 When garlic begins to sizzle, cook for another 1-2 minutes.
 Add diced onion.
 Cook for 3 minutes, stirring occasionally.
 Add diced mushrooms, carrot, and salt (I added 1 tsp).
 Cook for 3 minutes, stirring occasionally.
 Add zucchini, red pepper, jalapeño, and all four spices.
-Cook for five minutes, then add tomatoes, beans, lentils, sugar and water.
+Cook for five minutes, then add tomatoes, beans, lentils and water.
 Stir to combine, salt to taste (I added another teaspoon).
 Cover and cook chili over medium heat for 15-20 minutes.
 Uncover, reduce heat, and simmer for another 10-20 minutes until chili is thick and deep red in color.
 Garnish and serve with plain Greek yogurt, shredded cheddar, and fresh scallions if desired.
 Or use in any recipe that calls for chili.

 *I remove all seeds and ribs from the jalapeno for a mild chili.
 Leave some of the ribs and seeds to increase the spice level.